ismartcoding/plain-app/docs/issues/346/android-9-launch-crash-investigation-report.md

 - The reporter's Huawei hardware is not available; reproduction uses Android 9's official emulator image and its supported ARM native translation.
 - A secondary no-Bluetooth-hardware debug-emulator failure occurs only after `MainActivity` is displayed.
 The reporter's Huawei has Bluetooth hardware; that separate failure is excluded from this correction.
 - The upstream assignment request is pending because `@th317erd` does not currently have permission to self-assign.
-- Pull-request CI status and the pull-request link remain pending.
+- GitHub reports no automated checks for the pull-request branch; the local validation above is the available proof at submission time.